-SUBJECT: Army Policy for Use of Human Cadavers for Research, Development, Test and Evaluation, Education or Training a.
-Revised Uniform Anatomical Gift Act (UAGA), drafted by the National Conference of Commissioners of Uniform State Laws, 2006.
-As of 31 December 2011, the UAGA has been adopted by 44 states in the United States (U.S.).
+SUBJECT: Army Policy for Use of Human Cadavers for Research, Development, Test and Evaluation, Education, or Training a.
+Revised Uniform Anatomical Gift Act (UAGA), drafted by National Conference of Commissioners of Uniform State Laws, 2006.

 1. References:

 b.
 Laws or regulations applicable to states and U.S. territories that govern the use and/or transportation of cadavers.